spirrello/lnd-api/README.md

-# lnd-api
+# lnd-grid

-API for interacting with LND nodes.
+API for interacting with a fleet of LND nodes.

 ## Development